teststaybaka/node-cascading/README.md

 # node-cascading
-A web dispatcher for nodejs with highly efficient file upload support.
+A web framework for nodejs with efficient file upload support.

 ## Install
 ```